Australian PC market in 2020 grew by 35.2% due to work from home demand and increased consumer spending

-Furthermore, computers contain hazardous materials such as lead, cadmium and mercury, which can be hazardous to humans and the environment if they are not disposed of appropriately.
+Furthermore, computers contain hazardous materials, which can be hazardous to humans and the environment if they are not disposed of appropriately.
 It’s clear that computer disposal should be managed in a safe manner, however many computers are still disposed of with household or business rubbish and as such, end up in landfill.

 What is Computer Recycling?

 Computer recycling entails the breaking down of the product into its various components such as plastics, metals, glass etc.

 Over 95% of the materials in computer systems can be fully recycled for future use.